-It was not possible to inspect floor surfaces, due to the presence of fitted floor coverings/heavy furniture, and no sub-floor inspections could be carried out as there was no known access.
-Our inspection of structural roof timbers within the attic was severely impeded by the depth of the insulation material, as well as the extent to which this area has been utilised for household storage.
+It was not possible to inspect floor surfaces, due to the presence of fitted floor coverings, and no sub-floor inspections could be carried out as there was no known access.
+Our inspection of structural roof timbers within the attic was severely impeded by the depth of the insulation material.
 Our inspection of this area was limited to a 'head and shoulders' inspection only.
-Storage areas throughout the property contained a high number of household items.
+Storage areas throughout the property - including the garage - contained a number of household items.
+Our external inspection of roof coverings was severely restricted by the topography of the site/proximity of neighbouring properties.